varunreddy624/SSD/README.md

-# each assignment and projects are created as branches in this git repo
+# each assignment is created as branches in this git repo